Supports localisation.

 interpolation strings for keys that include them.
 For example, in the standard

-key is defined as:
+en.json, the CORE.PAGINATION.ITEMS_RANGE key is defined as:

 "Showing {{ range }} of {{ total }}"

-interpolations are supplied to the get
+The range and total interpolations are supplied to the get method using

 an object with fields of the same name: